Visiting the Grotto in Portland, OR

 • See the centerpiece of the Grotto, a stone altar within a cave at the base of a basalt cliff.

 • Go for a walk in the woods along the Stations of the Cross trail.
-A short, paved hiking trail makes a loop through a forest of firs and alders.
+A short, paved trail makes a loop through a forest of Doug firs and alders.
 Along the way, bronze plaques set in stone frames depict the story of the crucifixion.

 • Visit the gift shop.
 There are products like religious books, decorations, and games.
 The gift shop also has a drop-off for food donations.

-• Look for the religious art of the Grotto like the statue of St. Philip next to the Grotto’s small waterfall and the mosaic of St. Peregrine.
+• Look for the religious art of the Grotto, like the statue of St. Philip next to the Grotto’s small waterfall and the mosaic of St. Peregrine.

 • See the Chapel of Mary.